-Borneo’s rainforests are a simply magical home for some of Asia’s most charismatic wildlife from orangutans to pygmy elephants.
+Borneo’s rainforests are a magical home to some of Asia’s most charismatic wildlife, from orangutans to pygmy elephants.
 This private Borneo wildlife holiday, led by expert private guides, will introduce you to its most cherished destinations including the Danum Valley and the Kinabatangan River while staying at its finest jungle lodges.

 April is a particularly enjoyable time to visit with drier weather, prime orangutan viewing and great trekking conditions.